Excel Fonts (All Things You Need to Know)

 select Format option to change excel fonts

-• Select the Font tab, then choose any of the font sizes you wish to proceed with.
-Press OK afterward.
+• Select the Font tab, and choose any of the font sizes.
+Press OK.

 choose any of the font sizes